EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-modify-data-in-a-multi-index-table.md

 ## How to modify data in a multi index table

-Prerequisites: it is assumed you already have a multi index table instance defined along with its mandatory primary index, otherwise take a look at the section [How to instantiate a multi index table](./how-to-instantiate-a-multi-index-table.md).
+### Preconditions: it is assumed you already have a multi index table instance defined along with its mandatory primary index, otherwise take a look at the section [How to instantiate a multi index table](./how-to-instantiate-a-multi-index-table.md).

-To modify data in the multi index table defined in the above tutorial you will implement an action `mod` which it will receive as parameter the `user` which is the key of the row you want to modify and the `value` param which is the value to update with the row.
+To modify data in the multi index table defined in the above tutorial, you will implement an action `mod` which it will receive as parameter the `user` which is the key of the row you want to modify and the `value` param which is the value to update with the row.

 1. Make use of the multi index table iterator to find out if the data exists
 ```cpp